 Alan Delery is the Restorative Approaches Specialist for ReNEW Accelerated High School with the Center for Restorative Approaches.
 Alan holds a Bachelor’s degree in Criminal Justice from Louisiana State University and a Master’s in Sociology from the University of New Orleans.
 Prior to joining CRA, Alan was the Project Director for the Readiness and Emergency Management Systems grant and the Positive Behavior Support Coordinator for the Algiers Charter Schools Association.
 Alan also worked for the New Orleans Public School System where he held positions including Positive Behavior Support Facilitator, Louisiana State Improvement Grant Facilitator, Middle School Drug Prevention and School Safety Coordinator and Student Advocate with the Safe and Drug-Free Schools.
 Alan has served on the State PBIS Advisory Committee and is a Regional Coalition member and state trainer for PBIS.

-Jen Pagan joins the Center for Restorative Approaches as the Restorative Specialist at West Jefferson High School.
+Jen Pagan is the Restorative Approaches Specialist at the Center for Restorative Approaches.
 Prior to her work with the CRA, Jen served as the Artistic Director for InterACT NOLA, a theatre program for the Arc of Greater New Orleans.This organization serves adults with intellectual and developmental disabilities with the opportunity to receive theatre training and perform in professional musical theatre productions with the mission to change people’s perceptions of those with disabilities.
 During her six year tenure as the Marketing Director for Whole Foods Market, she helped build strong community partnerships with local schools and programs including the Rethinkers, Grow Dat Youth Farm, Liberty’s Kitchen, Tulane School of Public Health, Café Reconcile and the Emeril Lagasse Foundation among others, to address healthy school lunch initiatives, youth development and food security.
 Additionally Jen brings twenty years of experience in youth arts programming as an administrator, performing artist and educator with non-profit arts organizations and schools such as Young Audiences, LA Children’s Museum, Contemporary Arts Center, McMain High School and Crocker Elementary.